daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 permalink: /:title
 ---

-This post details an experimental simulation of an AI-driven matchmaking system that combines retrieval-augmented generation with semantic search.
-It aims to generate user-to-user compatibility recommendations for a dating service by leveraging the capabilities of OpenAI's GPT-4, OpenAI's DALL·E-2, and Chroma, an AI-native open-source vector database.
+This post details an AI-based matchmaking simulation leveraging vector based semantic search for user compatibility recommendations and retrieval-augmented generation for co-personalized first-date itinerary planning using OpenAI's GPT-4, OpenAI's DALL·E-2, and Chroma, an AI-native open-source vector database.

 * TOC